RediSearch/RediSearch/docs/Commands.md

 ### Description

-Add a document to the index from an existing HASH key in Redis.
+Adds a document to the index from an existing HASH key in Redis.

 ### Parameters

 - **index**: The Fulltext index name.
 The index must be first created with FT.CREATE

 -  **docId**: The document's id.
-This has to be an existing HASH key in redis that will hold the fields the index needs.
+This has to be an existing HASH key in Redis that will hold the fields the index needs.

 - **score**: The document's rank based on the user's ranking.
 This must be between 0.0 and 1.0.